jonasjinx/sysmon/README.md

 > - this is NOT a finished product, feel free to explore the code and submit suggestions, bugfixes etc.
 > - upon closer inspections a couple of things could be improved
 >   Known bugs:
-> - it takes some time for the y-axis of network traffic scales in
+> - it takes some time for the y-axis of network traffic to correctly "scale in"
-> - the scale-labels of the x-axis dont correctly display, number of displayed datapoints doesn´t function
+> - the scale-labels of the x-axis dont get updated correctly, number of displayed datapoints doesn´t function

 ### context
 the program is a component of a larger project, in which the user can experiment by running (locally) different llms and playing around with the parameters